 Skip to main content

-Get Started with Logistics extension
+Getting Started with Logistics Extension

 This page provides all the steps needed to create your first logistics extension.
 It covers the following tasks:

-1. Install Fynd Development Kit Command-line Interface (FDK-CLI)
+1. Install Fynd Development Kit Command Line Interface (FDK CLI)

 2. Generate boilerplate for extension